 The COP26 UN climate summit takes place in Glasgow from Monday 1st to Friday 12th November 2021.
 The Conference of the Parties to the UNFCCC (United Nations Framework Convention on Climate Change) together with the UK and its Italian partners have now agreed the new dates for the COP26 UN climate conference which will be held at the SEC in Glasgow.

 The agreement followed consultation with UNFCCC members, delivery partners and the international climate community.
 The conference was originally set to take place in November 2020, but has been postponed due to COVID-19.
 In the run up to November 2021, the UK as hosts will continue to work with all involved to increase climate action, build resilience and lower emissions.
 The new date will also allow the UK and our Italian partners to harness their incoming G7 and G20 presidencies in driving climate ambition.

-Climate Change Solutions have announced Tuesday 18th May 2021 as the date of their Hydrogen & Fuel Cells – The Time is Now UK Hydrogen and Fuel Cell conference.
+Climate Change Solutions have announced Tuesday 16 November 2021 as the rescheduled date for their Hydrogen & Fuel Cells – The Time is Now UK Hydrogen and Fuel Cell conference.

 This well established and highly respected event is now in its 17th year, and will look at both the Hydrogen Economy and also the range of applications for Fuel Cells.
 Sessions will focus on the Production, Distribution and Use of Hydrogen.
 Market demand for hydrogen will cover transport applications as well as remote and stationary power.